Tunable skyrmion crystals and topological quantum oscillations in magnetic metals

-We begin with a microscopic spin model with compass and DM exchange interactions, to show that a symmetry-allowed quartic anisotropy can induce strong mode-mode coupling between the spiral spin modes and the uniform magnetization mode.
-In the presence of a Zeeman field, this mode coupling tunes the spiral wavevectors due to an effective renormalization of the quadratic single-ion anisotropy.
-This interplay leads to skyrmion lattices which are highly field-tunable; for 3D cubic multiferroic Cu$_2$OSeO$_3$ \cite{Seki2012}, this has also been experimentally reported and discussed within Landau theory \cite{Rosch2018}.
+With this motivation in mind, we investigate a microscopic model for a chiral ferromagnet on the two-dimensional (2D) triangular lattice.
+We show that a symmetry-allowed quartic anisotropy permits strong nonlinear mode-coupling interactions between the spiral spin modes and the uniform magnetization mode.
+In the presence of a Zeeman field, we find that this mode coupling tunes the spiral wavevectors, leading to skyrmion lattices which are highly field-tunable.
+For 3D cubic multiferroic Cu$_2$OSeO$_3$, \cite{Seki2012} a similar effect has been experimentally reported and discussed within a continuum Landau theory. \cite{Rosch2018}

-In systems with dominant FM couplings and DM interactions, we find a field-induced N\'eel skyrmion crystal.
-Increasing the Zeeman field in this skyrmion crystal leads to a decrease in the magnitude of the spiral wavevector, resulting in an expansion of the skyrmion lattice.
-For the case with inversion symmetry (no DM interactions) and frustrating AFM couplings, we find that the Zeeman field leads to an increase in the spiral wavevector magnitude, together with an intermediate Bloch skyrmion-crystal phase, as recently observed in Gd$_2$PdSi$_3$ \cite{kurumaji2018}.

-In the FM case, a computation of the band structures of electrons Kondo coupled to this ``breathable'' spin texture reveals the formation of Chern bands.
-Indeed, we show that this setup provides a realization of a tunable Berry-Hofstadter model driven by tunable real space Berry fluxes.
-Due to the field-tuning of the skyrmion lattice, we show that even a purely Zeeman magnetic field acting on the local moments leads to topological quantum oscillations in the electronic density of states.
+Increasing the Zeeman field in this skyrmion crystal leads to a decrease in the magnitude of the spiral wavevector.
+This results in an expansion of the skyrmion lattice, leading to a decrease in the Berry-flux density.
+A computation of the band structures of electrons Kondo coupled to this ``expandable'' spin texture reveals the formation of Chern bands.
+Indeed, we show that this setup provides a realization of a tunable Berry-Hofstadter model driven by real-space Berry fluxes, offering a new arena where such a tunable Hofstadter model \cite{Hofstadter1976} can be realized in experiments beyond existing solid-state examples. \cite{Weiss1990,Weiss2001,Schweizer2004,Cuniberti2007,Kim2013,Burgdorfer2014} Due to the field tunability of the skyrmion lattice, we show that even a pure Zeeman magnetic field acting on the local moments leads to quantum oscillations in the electronic density of states.
 This remarkable effect, which effectively arises from scanning through this novel realization of the Hofstadter butterfly spectrum, should manifest itself in various physical observables, e.g., the electronic specific heat and transport of such skyrmion metals.
+We term this phenomenon ``topological quantum oscillations''.